Golden Arrow Bus Services: Operations

 Golden Arrow operates 7 depots across Cape Town.
 These are located in Montana, Philippi, Woodstock, Atlantis, Simon's Town, and Blackheath.

 Golden Arrow operates a fleet of both Electric and Diesel buses.
 Total diesel buses amount to 1,200 vehicles, while the number of electric buses is set to be 100 vehicles by the end of 2025.
 Electric buses are eBus B12 models, provided by BYD.

 The eBus B12 electric buses that Golden Arrow has bought are 12.5 meters long, can take up to 65 passengers, use lithium iron phosphate batteries, and have an estimated range of just over 200 km.

 Electric buses are charged at one of 30 charging units, which each have two charge points.
 These units are located at Golden Arrow-owned facilities.
 The company plans to double its number of charging units by the end of 2025.
+A total of 100 DC fast chargers (120kW), installed by Autel Intelligent Technology, are planned for the Arrowgate bus depot in Cape Town.

 The company provides the option for prepaid ticketing, whereby riders can purchase an NFC (tap to pay) Gold Card, and load it with currency.
 Cards can be registered online.
 Golden Arrow provides discounted fares for weekly and monthly passes loaded onto the cards.
 Discounted fares are also available for students and pensioners.
 The peak period for fares is between 4PM and 8AM.